NucleusEngineering/serverless/.journey/03-operate.neos.md

 ## Deploying a canary with traffic splitting

 Cloud Run comes with a built-in traffic control plane, which lets operators programmatically assign traffic to individual revisions of the same service.
 This allows you to deploy new changes to your service with none or only single-digit traffic routed to them.
 Once you've slowly gained confidence in your new revision you can gradually increased traffic until you reach a 100% of traffic on the new revision and your rollout is complete.
-This strategy is commonly refered to as a [canary release](https://cloud.google.com/deploy/docs/deployment-strategies/canary).
+This strategy is commonly referred to as a [canary release](https://cloud.google.com/deploy/docs/deployment-strategies/canary).

 <walkthrough-info-message>Cloud Run's default deployment strategy is to automatically route all traffic to the new revision if it should pass minimum health checks.</walkthrough-info-message>

 In Cloud Run, you can tag your individual revisions.
-Each tagged revision can be easily refered to by its tag and also get an individual endpoint, just for itself.
+Each tagged revision can be easily refereed to by its tag and also get an individual endpoint, just for itself.
 That means we can preview the revision even without assigning production traffic to it.

 Let's deploy a new revision of the jokes service using a different container image.
 We've been told that requirements have changed dramatically for this new version.
 We don't trust the image and decide to implement and canary release strategy.
 First of all, let's tag the current, good revision, like this: